Light Bulb Recycling: A Complete Guide

 You can recycle light bulbs at hardware stores.
 Home Depot, Lowe’s, and IKEA accept items such as CFLs as a part of their customer service, but not fluorescent tubes.

 You should also check local laws on the disposal of light bulbs in your area as well as available recycling locations.
-Use the Green Directory to find a light bulbs disposal facility that is nearest to your ZIP code.
+Use the Green Directory at the top of this page to find a light bulbs disposal facility that is nearest to your ZIP code.

 Yes, you can recycle compact fluorescent light bulbs (CFLs) at Home Depot, along with batteries and other electronics.
 Incandescent and halogen bulbs are safe to trash, but for fluorescent tubes, in some states, you need to find a recycler that accepts them.